 4. Email Address

 MapAlerter uses your email address to send you email alerts from your local authority.
 The email address is a unique entity in the MapAlerter database and it is also used to reset your account password, if you forget it.
-In extremely rare cases your email address is used to send out service updates, policy changes and changes to the MapAlerter terms and conditions if further consent is required.
+In extremely rare cases your email address is used to send out service updates, survey/feedback requests, policy changes and changes to the MapAlerter terms and conditions if further consent is required.

 5. IP address